Higher Education (HIED)

 HIED 5362.
 Higher Education Resource Management.
 3 Hours.

-This course provides the higher education administrator with knowledge and skills in both resource development and allocation based on institutional mission and planning.
+Students develop knowledge and skills in both resource development and allocation based on institutional mission and planning.
 Human, physical and financial resources are examined in the context of planning, programming, budgeting systems, evaluation of outcomes, and institutional needs.

 HIED 5363.
 Information Tech in Higher Ed.
 3 Hours.